-Creditors may be able to garnish a bank account (also referred to as levying the funds in a bank account) that you own jointly with someone else who is not your spouse.
+Creditors might be able to garnish a bank account (also referred to as "levying" the funds in a bank account) that you own jointly with someone else who isn't your spouse.
 A creditor can take money from your joint savings or checking account even if you don't owe the debt.
 What follows is a description of when a creditor may be able to attach the account and what you can do to protect yourself.

 When you own an account jointly with another individual, the law usually presumes that you each have equal rights to funds held in that account.
 So, when a creditor attempts to garnish that account, it typically doesn't have to investigate whether you contributed more money to the account than the co-owner.
 Unfortunately, this could mean that the money in your account could be garnished to pay for the co-owner's debt, a debt that you never owed.

 Laws vary on the extent to which creditors can garnish joint accounts.
 In some states, creditors can't take more than half of the funds in a joint account.
-However, in other states -- like Ohio, Michigan and West Virginia -- creditors may be able to garnish the entire joint account.
+However, in other states, creditors may be able to garnish the entire joint account.

 Even though creditors are often allowed to garnish a joint account up to the full balance, it might not be able to do so in every situation.
 In many states, you can protect funds from garnishment if you can show that the money in the account came from you, not the debtor.
 You must be able to prove that the money is traceable to what you put into that account.
 If you are successful, then the creditor cannot garnish funds to the extent of your contributions.

 It is much easier to protect the account if you can prove that all of the funds are traceable solely to your contributions.
 You may have difficulty, however, if both you and the debtor put money into the account together.
 In that case, you must provide as much proof as possible that will allow a court to clearly trace those funds back to you.